DavyJonesLocker/client_side_validations/README.markdown

 rendered validation error messages and the server side rendered validation error messages please use what is in config/initializers/client_side_validations.rb

+## SimpleForm ##

+Client Side Validations supports SimeplForm.
+However, there is a load order issue.
+The ClientSideValidation gem must be required *before* the SimpleForm gem.

+Other than that, everything else should work as normal.

+Be default the latest version of SimpleForm will attach HTML5 Form Validators.
+Client Side Validations will turn off the HTML5 Form Validators if a given form is told to use Client Side Validations.

 Brian Cardarella &copy; 2011